 ii) The Annual League Subscription for each Team and each registered Player shall be proposed by the Executive Committee and presented for approval at the AGM.

-The foregoing fees shall be in addition to the Table Tennis England Player Membership (includes Insurance) and the Cambridgeshire TTA Affilition fees.
+The foregoing fees shall be in addition to TABLE TENNIS ENGLAND Player Membership (includes Insurance) and the Cambridgeshire TTA affiliation fees.

 7. All League entry forms must be completed and sent with the appropriate fees to the Competition Secretary by the closing date on the entry form.

 9. Only registered Players are allowed to take part in matches.
 After commencement of the season new Players must be registered or re-registered 14 days before playing.
 The fee for re-registering a Player shall be 50p.
 Any Team playing an unregistered Player will be fined £5.00 and loss of match points.
-Transfer from one Club to another will be considered re-registering, the appropriate fee being payable.
+Transfer from one Club to another during the season will be considered by the Executive Committee and if agreed will be treated as a re-registration, the appropriate fee being payable.
 Transfer/re-registration and registration of new Players to be allowed only up to the 31st January in the current season, except in exceptional circumstances when application can be made to the EXECUTIVE COMMITTEE for consideration.
 The lowest Team of any Club and a Club with only one Team must have a minimum of 4 registered Players.

 10. No Player is allowed to play for a Team other than the one for which he is registered.
 Except that a lower Team Player may play for a higher Team as a reserve, but not more than 3 times in any one season.
 A player who plays up more than the permitted number of times shall be deemed to be an unregistered Player for that Team and the Team will be penalised as in Rule 9, unless the Club re-register the Player as a permanent member of the higher team.
 No Player shall be allowed to play in more than one match or Table Tennis event per evening, unless agreed by both Team Captains involved.
 Clubs must register their strongest Team as the highest Team in that division.